 Attendance: Many college students treat class attendance as optional.
 This may be fine for some classes.
 However, in math. classes you can get way behind very fast.
-You should come to class every time unless you are seriously ill.
+I would not penalize you for non-attendance, but you should come to class every time unless you are seriously ill.